 The August 2019 Valuation and August 2020 Valuations were completed prior to the contemplation of the Business Combination, and at the time of these valuations management did not expect a near-term exit.
 The August 2019 Valuation was performed at the time of the close of Dave's Series B-1 and B-2 preferred equity financings ("Series B Financing").
-Since no near-term exit was expected, the August 2019 Valuation was performed using the market approach, specifically the subject company transaction method was performed using a single option pricing model ("OPM") as the allocation method was performed using the market approach, specifically the guideline public company method ("GPCM") and used a single OPM as the allocation methodology.
+Since no near-term exit was expected, the August 2019 Valuation was performed using the market approach, specifically the subject company transaction method was performed using a single option pricing model ("OPM") as the allocation method.
+As a result, the fair value of the Company's Common Stock was inferred from the Series B Financing.
+The August 2020 Valuation was performed using the market approach, specifically the guideline public company method ("GPCM") and used a single OPM as the allocation methodology.
 The GPCM was performed by first considering the Series B Financing's implied revenue multiple from the August 2019 valuation report, and then was adjusted based on changes in the guideline public company's multiples since the Series B Financing occurred, with consideration for adjustments based on the Company's comparative operational performance between the periods.

 The June 2021 Valuation and October 2021 Valuation both used the hybrid method, wherein a PWERM incorporated an expected near-term SPAC exit scenario as well as an OPM.
 The OPM was used to model the value of common stock in a delayed exit/stay private scenario.
 Total equity values for each scenario management identified were estimated as of the measurement date.
-The delayed exit/stay private scenario total equity value scienated using the discounted cash flow method under the income approach and the GPCM under the market approach.
+The delayed exit/stay private scenario total equity value was estimated using the discounted cash flow method under the income approach and the GPCM under the market approach.
 The total equity value in the SPAC Transaction scenario included in the June 2021 Valuation was determined based on the expected Business Combination pre-money valuation.
-The common stock price per share in the SPAC Transaction scenario included in the Otober 2021 Valuation was determined based on the publicly traded price of the SPAC as of the valuation date.
+The common stock price per share in the SPAC Transaction scenario included in the October 2021 Valuation was determined based on the publicly traded price of the SPAC as of the valuation date.
 Management's estimated probability for each scenario occurring at each valuation date was applied to the respective scenario's indicated common stock value to arrive at the estimated fair value of common stock.